Siblings and Cousins of Frances de Harne

 George Theodore Mendosa (1904-1963) was born on Sept.
 17, 1904 in Santa Clara County, possibly at a place called Wayne Station.
 He married Velma Lucina Bernal (1901-1998), with whom he had at least one daughter, and died on May 16, 1963 in Santa Clara County.

 Maria Ferreira (1865-1909) was, so far as we can ascertain, the oldest child of Frances de Harne's Uncle Augustine.
 She was born on July 18, 1865 in British Guiana (Demerara, Guyana), where her father is said to have had a store, and baptized there on Aug.
 10, 1865, according to the record of her second baptism.
 Her parents then returned to Funchal on the island of Madeira, where she received a "term justification" baptism on Sept.
 9, 1879 in the parish of Monte.
 She left Madeira with her parents when she was 13-years old, and came with them that same year to Makawao, Maui in the Hawaiian Islands.
 She married twice - first to William Fernandes, probably about 1881, when she would have been about 16-years old, and second to Norwegian rancher Olaff Burans/Burns (1853-1930) on Dec 12, 1887, by record in Honolulu, Hawaii.
 However, it seems more likely that both marriages took place in Maui.
 Maria had at least two children with her first husband William, and five or more with Olaf.
 She died on Oct.
 10, 1909 in Kokomo, Maui.
-We do not know where Maria is buried, but Olaf is in the Ku'au Catholic Cemetery with his second wife, who was also named Mary.
+We do not know where Maria is buried, but Olaf is in the Ku'au Catholic Cemetery, with his oldest son Manuel (1886-1946).

 Sophia Ferreira (1869-1925) was the daughter of Frances de Harne's Uncle Augustine.
 She was born in 1869 in Funchal, Madeira, and baptized there on May 23, 1869 in the parish of Monte.
 This makes her ten-years old on the voyage of the Ravenscrag.
 She married John Jesus Abreu (1860-1922) and had several children.
 John died in 1922, and he is buried in Wailuku, Maui in the Saint Anthony Catholic Church Cemetery.
 Sophia died on Feb.
 14, 1925 in Hawaii and is buried in Honolulu in the King Street Cemetery in Honolulu.